cibernox/ember-cpm/README.md

  * `promise` -- wraps the original value in an already-resolved promise
  * `safeString` -- wraps the original value in a `Handlebars.SafeString`
  * `join` -- joins the supplied values together with a provided sepatator
+ * `sumBy` -- sums a property from an array of objects

 ### Examples